KingJamesH/V5RC_highStakesSim/README.md

 This is a simulator I made using Pygame because I was bored.
 It's main purpose is for planning out auton routes.

-Note: Considering this was made on my computer, if you download it you will have to change the file paths in #main.py
+Note: Considering this was made on my computer, if you download it you will have to change the file paths in #main.py Note #2: This project was not connected to github until it was completed

 ## Auton